vildeka/Bioinformatics_diary/index.md

              0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
              0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0])]
 ```
-A feature is the same as the encoding of a word.
+A *feature* is the same as the encoding of a word.
-An example is the feature + the topology.
+An *example* is the feature + the topology.

 Each array is actually one a single line and deciptes a single feature.
-But be able to visulazie the whole array in the same window I show 20 0's on each line.
+But to make it easier to visulazie I show 20 0's on each line.
 20 0's deciptes the encoding for one amino acid.

 My finished code looks like this:
 ```